riasonalker1906/Safety-Metrics-for-LLMs/README.md

 # Evaluating Safety-Critical Behavior in Large Language Models
 This repository contains reproducible evaluation code and analysis focusing on safety-critical behavior of Large Language Models (LLMs) across vulnerable user groups and high-risk interaction contexts.

-The project evaluates how different LLMs respond to sensitive, unsafe, or exploitative scenarios, with an emphasis on preventive safeguards, refusal behavior, and timely intervention.
+The project evaluates how Google's Gemini and Meta's Llama respond to sensitive, unsafe, or exploitative scenarios, with an emphasis on preventive safeguards, refusal behavior, and timely intervention.

 ---